Fast Simulation of Vehicles with Non-deformable Tracks: RELATED WORK

 \section{RELATED WORK}

 Depending on the purpose of the simulation, either very precise and detailed, or approximate models can be used.
-The former ones have been studied extensively in literature, whereas the approximate models, due to their triviality and inaccuracy, have not been examined that much despite their frequent use in nowadays robotics.
+The former ones have been studied extensively in literature, whereas the approximate models, due to their triviality and inaccuracy, have not been examined profoundly despite their frequent use in nowadays robotics.